SYD - NYC

 • If your flight arrives at John F. Kennedy International Airport and you are going to use the public transport system to get to your next destination, consider using the local subway system.
 Line A (from Howard Beach), and lines E, J, and Z (from Jamaica station) all connect the airport to the city.
 Take the AirTrain to either Howard Beach or Jamaica Station and continue your journey from there.

-Top 5 airlines serving from Sydney to New York
+Reviews of the top 5 airlines flying from Sydney to New York

 See real verified KAYAK customer reviews for airlines flying from Sydney to New York.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.